-High risk for delayed planting due to hot, dry conditions.
+There will likely be a high risk for delayed planting due to warm, dry spring conditions.

 - Prepare seedbed early to be ready for planting when sufficient moisture may become available.
 Adequate moisture at the 1/2 – to 1-inch soil depth where cottonseed is planted is critical for germination.